What is Depression?

-Everyone gets down from time to time, but feelings of sadness that last two or more weeks may be a sign of depression.
+Everyone gets down from time to time, but feelings of sadness that last two or more weeks may be a sign of depression (Take our free, completely confidential online depression assessment).
 Depression causes persistent feelings of sadness and loss of interest.
 It affects how you feel, think and behave.
-It significantly impacts normal day-to-day activities and can lead to serious emotional and physical problems.
+It is a mental health condition that significantly impacts normal day-to-day activities and can lead to serious emotional and physical problems.

 What are the signs and symptoms of depression?